 The US Department of Education defines sexual violence as “physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent, for example, due to the use of drugs or alcohol; or disability preventing a student from having the capacity to give consent”.
 Sexual violence includes rape, sexual assault, sexual battery, sexual abuse, and sexual coercion.
 Sexual violence can be carried out by school employees, other students, or third parties (US Dept. of Ed.
 Office for Civil Rights, 2014).

-Title IX prohibits retaliation against people for making or participating in complaints of sex discrimination, sexual harassment, or sexual violence.
-Bellin College prohibits retaliation against anyone for making a complaint of discrimination, harassment, or violence, for assisting someone else in making such a complaint, or for participating in an investigation.
+Title IX prohibits retaliation against people for making or participating in complaints of sexual harassment, sexual discrimination and/or sexual violence.
+Bellin College prohibits retaliation against anyone for making a complaint, for assisting someone else in making such a complaint, or for participating in an investigation.

 Vendors, independent contractors, and other outside parties who conduct business with the College through affiliation and other agreements will be expected to comply with this policy as well, as specified by the terms of any contract or agreement between the College and such third party.

-Bellin College has designated a Title IX Coordinator, two Deputy Title IX Coordinators and a Title IX Advocate who will address complaints of sex discrimination, sexual harassment, and sexual violence.
+Bellin College has designated a Title IX Coordinator, two Deputy Title IX Coordinators and a Title IX Advocate who will address complaints of Title IX violations.

 Title IX Advocate (Confidential)

 Resources are available for individuals to discuss incidents and issues related to sexual misconduct on a confidential basis.
 Confidential resources can provide survivors with information about support services and their options.
 Our resource for confidential help is the Title IX Advocate.
-Other confidential resources would be a clergy, counselors at Employee Assistance Program (EAP) or other resources listed in the brochure.
+Other confidential resources would be a clergy, counselors at Life Matters Student Assistance Program or Life Matters Employee Assistance Program or other resources listed in the brochure.

 Because of the confidential nature of these resources, disclosing information to or seeking advice from a confidential counselor does not constitute a report or complaint to the College and will not result in a response or intervention by the College.